Samm-Lera/Floresette/README.md

-# 🌸 Flower Shop Website
+# 🌸 Floresette a Flower Shop Website

 ## 📌 Project Overview
 This is a **Flower Shop Website** designed to showcase and sell beautiful floral arrangements online.
 The website offers an elegant user interface, responsive design, and easy navigation for customers to browse and purchase flowers effortlessly.